Spanning trees in hyperbolic graphs: Hyperbolic graphs

-We are now introducing the ends of infinite graphs and the hyperbolic boundary of infinite hyperbolic graphs.
-A {\em ray} is a one-way infinite path, a {\em double ray} is a two-way infinite path.
+A {\em ray} is a one-way infinite path and a {\em double ray} is a two-way infinite path.
 Two rays are {\em equivalent} if no finite set of vertices separates them.
-An {\em end} is an equivalence class of rays.
-A {\em geodetic ray} is a ray $\pi=x_0x_1\ldots$ with $d(x_i,x_j)=\abs{i-j}$ for all $i,j\geq 0$, and a double ray $\ldots x_{-1}x_0x_1\ldots$ is a {\em geodetic double ray} if $d(x_i,x_j)=\abs{i-j}$ for all $i,j\in\ganz$.
-A well-known fact is the following:
+This is an equivalence relation and an {\em end} is an equivalence class of rays.
+For more informations on ends of graphs we refer to~\cite{GelbesBuch,halin64,Woess-Amenable}.
+A ray $x_0x_1x_2\ldots$ is {\em geodesic} if $d(x_i,x_j)=\abs{i-j}$ for all $i,j\in\nat$, and a double ray $\ldots x_{-1}x_0x_1\ldots$ is {\em geodesic} if $d(x_i,x_j)=\abs{i-j}$ for all $i,j\in\ganz$.